kouros1950/Developments-Scripts/README.md

 # Developments-Scripts
-JavaScript, MySql, Excel HTML4, CSSHere you shall find useful scripts to start you in you journey as a developer/techical writer.
+Herein you shall find useful scripts to start you in you journey as a developer/techical writer, JavaScript, MySql, Excel, HTML4 and CSS.